aaronbieber/coaching-blog/content/posts/open-any-door.md

 ---
 title: "Open any door"
-date: 2022-02-09T09:14:35-05:00
+date: 2022-02-19T13:14:35-05:00
-draft: true
 image: open-any-door.jpg
 image_attribution: moren hsu
 ---

 You've heard the saying "You can lead a horse to water, but you can't make it drink."
-Or maybe you've heard the more modern version in The Matrix, "I can only show you the door, you're the one who has to walk through it."
+Or maybe you've heard the more modern version spoken by Morpheus in The Matrix, "I can only show you the door, you're the one who has to walk through it."

 Opportunity abounds, and you face choices every single day about how to invest a slice of your time in walking through one of those doors.
 But...
 Which one